What Is a Welding Respirator? (N95, P100, and PAPRs)

 - Check if the type and size of a half-face respirator can fit under your welding helmet.

-- If the respirator’s type and size will interfere with other personal protection equipment you use, for example, safety glasses or earmuffs.
+- If the type and size will interfere with other protective equipment you use, for example, safety glasses or earmuffs.

-- If you work in a hot and humid environment, you want a respirator with an exhalation valve or, even better, a powered respirator that can provide cool air.
+- If you work in a hot and humid environment, you want one with an exhalation valve or, even better, a powered one that can provide cool air.

 - Check if the respirator’s materials may give you allergic reactions.

 - Individual preference is important.
-You must be sure you are comfortable wearing the respirator for a long time.
+You must be sure you are comfortable wearing one for a long time.